- Visitor Information

 Q: How long will the bulbs last if I don't plant them this season?

-A: The package of bulbs purchased this season will last for up to 2 years if stored in a cool, dry place (40°-80° F).
+A: The package of bulbs purchased this season will last for up to two years if stored in a cool, dry place (40°-80° F).

 Q: Can the bulbs be grown in colder climates?